-A realview projection of a tall, fresh young woman with long sand colored hair, dressed in an orange bikini, leaned out from a railing four feet above me.
+A realview projection of a tall, fresh, young woman with long sand-colored hair and dressed in an orange bikini leaned out from a railing four feet above me.
 “Ahoy, Morrelle!”
 She waved to me with youthful vigor, happy to see me.
 “Come on in, we are having a sale on some fantastic summer clothes that would be perfect for you.”
-Morrelle was my sponged ID’s first name.
+My projected data-sphere informed me that Morrelle was my sponged ID’s first name.

 Riley said, “I let that promo through as you seemed interested in that location.
-I hope that is ok.”
+I hope that is okay?”

 A short distance away I saw a narrow hallway leading to a public restroom.
 “How big is the restroom?”

 This wasn’t optimal, but it would have to do.
 Moving in at clip, I said, “Find me an exit or something I can use against this guy.”